Corbridge: Buildings

 Even older than the Vicar's Pele is Corbridge Low Hall, dating from the late 13th or early 14th century, with one end converted to a pele tower in the 15th century.
 The main block was remodelled in the 16th and 17th centuries, and the building restored c.
 1890.
 Corbridge Town Hall was designed by Frank Emley and completed in 1887.

 A number of fine Victorian mansions were developed on Prospect Hill to house successful industrialists and local businessmen in the late 19th century, after the arrival of the railway facilitated commuting to Newcastle.

 Border warfare

 Corbridge suffered, as did many other settlements in the county, from the border warfare which was particularly prevalent between 1300 and 1700.
 Raids were commonplace, and it was not unusual for the livestock to be brought into the town at night and a watch placed to guard either end of the street for marauders.
+In 1297, Scots led by William Wallace laid waste to Northumberland from Hexham up to the walls of Newcastle upon Tyne, burning Corbridge and many other towns.
 A bridge over the Tyne was built in the 13th century, but this original has not survived.
 The present bridge, an impressive stone structure with seven arches, was erected in 1674.